google/koladata/docs/api/kd/parallel.md

 Args:
   fn: The functor to call.
   *args: The positional arguments to pass to the functor.
-  value_type_as: The return type of the call is expected to be an iterable of
-    the return type of this expression.
-In most cases, this will be a literal of the corresponding type.
-This needs to be specified if the functor does not return an iterable of DataSlice. kd.types.DataSlice, kd.types.DataBag and kd.types.JaggedShape can also be passed here.
   max_threads: The maximum number of threads to use.
 None means to use the
     default executor.
   timeout: The maximum time to wait for the computation of all items of the